xuanhuyen3011/xuanhuyen3011.github.io/_pages/about.md

 ---

 🔸 Hey, I'm Huyen, and I'm all about diving deep into the world of technology to unravel complex problems and create efficient solutions.
-Whether it's delving into data analytics or engineering innovative software, I thrive on the challenge.
+I'm energized by tackling complex tasks, from analyzing data to creating cutting-edge software solutions.
 With a recent Master's degree in IT, focusing on data analytics and engineering, I'm eager to join the dynamic world of technology.

 🔸 When I'm not immersed in code or data, you'll often find me hitting the gym, where I find both physical and mental rejuvenation.
 I'm also quite the fan of binge-watching TV shows like "Physical 100" and "The Mentalist," drawn to their mix of excitement.